neagualexa/LLM-nonogram-assistant/speech_pipeline/README.md

 2. `pipeline.py` caintains all the connections between all subcomponents of the verbal capabilities
 3. `speech_to_text.py` converts the user's audio recorded in Unity into text
 4. `text_to_speech.py` uses a natural voice dataset to generates an audio for the LLM's response
+5. `audio_functions.py` contains a couple of funcitions for playing or recording audio

 ## How to Run